lowRISC/opentitan/hw/ip/otbn/README.md

 The CRC used is the 32-bit CRC-32-IEEE checksum.
 This standard choice of generating polynomial makes it compatible with other tooling and libraries, such as the [crc32 function](https://docs.python.org/3/library/binascii.html#binascii.crc32) in the python 'binascii' module and the crc instructions in the RISC-V bitmanip specification [[SYMBIOTIC21]](#ref-symbiotic21).
-The stream over which the checksum is computed is the stream of writes that have been seen since the last write to {{< regref "LOAD_CHECKSUM" >}}.
+The stream over which the checksum is computed is the stream of writes that have been seen since the last write to {{#regref otbn.LOAD_CHECKSUM }}.
 Each write is treated as a 48b value, `{imem, idx, wdata}`.
 Here, `imem` is a single bit flag which is one for writes to IMEM and zero for writes to DMEM.
 The `idx` value is the index of the word within the memory, zero extended from 10b to 15b.